xint040/csce606teamcourseprojecteventnxt_FORKED/README.md

 **Spring 2024 EventNXT code climate report:** https://codeclimate.com/github/CSCE-606-Event360/Spring2024EventNXT

+**The debugging_report.txt file will be used for significant debugging report, erratum report and other correction related reports.**

+**Spring 2024 EventNXT TEAM**

 **------------------------------------------------------IMPORTANT------------------------------------------------------**

 We strongly suggest the Team to go through the DOCUMENTATION to understand the old and new application: